gracecheah000/HwangMarket/README.md

 Since the above goals cannot really be shown as independent steps, it will make more sense to show them sequentially, mimicking how the interactions are supposed to be called in real life.

-The demonstration here is ran on the goerli network, and so the games are created with no intention to resolve them as we do not have a fork of chainlink oracle running on our local network.
+The demonstration here is ran on a local ganache network, and so the games are created with no intention to resolve them as we do not have a fork of chainlink oracle running on our local network.
 However, I will still show the steps dependent on a resolved game by implementing a backdoor function, which is not part of the deployed code, allowing me to resolve the game.
 Again, this function is removed after this demonstration, and is not part of the actual deployed contract.

 Also, unless otherwise, all below functions are ran in the truffle development console.